Miss New Jersey Teen USA

 Alyssa Campanella, Miss New Jersey Teen USA 2007, first runner-up at Miss Teen USA 2007, Miss California USA 2011, and Miss USA 2011.

 The Miss New Jersey Teen USA competition is the pageant that selects the representative for the state of New Jersey in the Miss Teen USA pageant.

 New Jersey has had moderate success at Miss Teen USA, with twelve placements.
 In the first twenty years of the competition, New Jersey only recorded three placements; from 2003 they placed in four of five years.
 New Jersey's first top five placement came in 2003 when Jacklyn Pezzotta placed fourth runner-up, and this was bettered in 2007 when Alyssa Campanella placed 1st runner up.

+UmaSofia Srivastava won Miss Teen USA 2023 on September 28, 2023, thus being the first teen from New Jersey to ever win the national title.

 Three New Jersey teens (2001, 2006, and 2008) have held the Miss New Jersey USA title and competed at Miss USA.
 Alyssa Campanella, Miss New Jersey Teen USA 2007, competed twice for Miss New Jersey USA, but relocated to California and won Miss California USA and won the title of Miss USA 2011, the first former Miss New Jersey Teen USA titleholder to win Miss USA, regardless of the representing state.

-Oceane Qian-Feuillat of Jersey City was crowned Miss New Jersey Teen USA 2025 on April 6, 2025 at Hilton Parsippany Hotel in Parsipanny.
-She represented New Jersey at Miss Teen USA 2025.
+Makenna Wayman of Newark was crowned Miss New Jersey Teen USA 2026 on July 26, 2026 at Hilton Parsippany Hotel in Parsipanny.
+She will represent New Jersey at Miss Teen USA 2026.